Jeptha Atherton: Family

 Mary Atherton, who married Turner Bynum.
 One son: Jesse Atherton Bynum (May 23, 1797 – September 23, 1868) was a Congressional Representative from North Carolina; born in Halifax County, North Carolina, May 23, 1797; attended Princeton College in 1817 and 1818; studied law; was admitted to the bar and commenced practice in Halifax, North Carolina; member of the house of commons of North Carolina in 1822, 1823, and 1826–1829; elected as a Jacksonian to the Twenty-second and Twenty-third Congresses and as a Democrat to the two succeeding Congresses (March 4, 1833 – March 3, 1841); moved to Alexandria, Louisiana, where he engaged in agricultural pursuits; died in Alexandria, La., September 23, 1868; interment in Rapides Cemetery, Pineville, Louisiana.

-His only son, Jessee Atherton, died without issue according to Atherton's will which states: D.S.P. from the Latin word dēcessit sine prōle.
+Atherton’s only son, Jessee Atherton, died without issue — recorded in his father’s will using the Latin phrase dēcessit sine prōle (“died without issue”).

 Death and legacy

 Atherton died on January 19, 1787, in Northampton County, North Carolina.
 His will was proven in June of that year.
 A number of enslaved people were mentioned in his last will and testament.

 On July 2, 1798, the North-Carolina Journal of Halifax reported on page 4: "For lease - - Land and Plantation at Northampton Courthouse formerly belonging to Col. Jeptha Atherton upon which is a good dwelling house - - convenient outhouses - - also a grist mill.
 Besides - - immediately at the courthouse there is a house which is now used as a tavern and is from its location well calculated for that purpose.
 And - - a storehouse near it which is well situated for a country store."

-Atherton St, Jackson, NC is named after him.
+A street in Jackson, NC bears the Atherton name, near the site of his former plantation and courthouse land.